 What Is a Pooled Income Trust?

-WHO CAN BENEFIT FROM POOLED INCOME TRUST?
+WHO CAN BENEFIT FROM A POOLED INCOME TRUST?

-- Younger persons with special needs
+- Younger people with special needs

 - Recipients of personal injury settlements who need to apply for, or protect, government benefits